Info Management & Security Recommendations

 ❗️

-Private keys and some personally identifiable information (PII) must be encrypted.
+Private keys and some personally identifiable information (PII) should be encrypted.

 1. Implementing encryption/decryption routines in your application to target specific types of data is preferable.